Msglet Join the waitlist

 Can I get my data back if I uninstall?

 Your CSVs are yours — we never touched the original files.
-Your campaign history lives in SQLite files in ~/Library/Application Support/sms-blast/, one per database you've created.
+Your campaign history lives in plain SQLite files on your Mac, one per database you've created.
 Open them, move them, archive them, delete them.
 Standard open format.

 08